lucinezhong/Healthcare_Resilience_Quantification_Framework/README.md

 Healthjump database and the COVID-19 Research Database consortium.
 However, restrictions apply to the availability of these data, which were used under license for the current study.
 The EMR dataset is not publicly available.
-2) External datasets is sourced from National Center for Health Statistic and US Census Bureau.
+2) External datasets are sourced from the National Center for Health Statistics and US Census Bureau.

-Acknowlegement:
+Acknowledgment:
 We acknowledge the support of Research Accelerator grants funded by the Bill \& Melinda Gates Foundation.